telerik/winforms-docs/treeview/working-with-nodes/custom-sorting.md

 {{endregion}}

-That is all that you have to do.
 To test this scenario, you can add a button and a label to the form, where you will change and print the sort order.
 This will allow you to check whether the sorting is reversed:

 {{source=..\SamplesCS\TreeView\WorkingWithNodes\TreeCustomSorting.cs region=CustomSorting2}}
 {{source=..\SamplesVB\TreeView\WorkingWithNodes\TreeCustomSorting.vb region=CustomSorting2}}